infominer33/infominer33.github.io/research/identity-github.md

 # SSI-DID Github Repositories

-Please send me [a message](../index.html#contact), open an issue or submit a pull-request with any that I've missed.
+Please send [a message](../index.html#contact), open an issue or submit a pull-request with any suggestions\recommendations.

 ## Contents